 Any on-campus course may be audited if there is space available in the classroom.
 The Registration Fee is required for a student classified as an auditor.
-After the two-week drop/add period, students may not change status from audit to credit or credit to audit.
+After the designated Last Day to Add, students may not change status from audit to credit or credit to audit.
 Audit students do not receive grades from professors.
-A student's permanent transcript will reflect which courses have been completed as audits.
-A course may be audited only two times.
+A student's permanent transcript will reflect which courses have been audited.
+A course may be audited only twice.
 An audited course may be taken for academic credit at a later time.